Non-Hodgkin's Lymphoma

 Non-Hodgkin's lymphoma usually begins in a B cell, a type of lymphocyte.
 The abnormal B cell divides out of control, making more cancer cells.
 The cells invade the lymph nodes, the blood and the bone marrow primarily.
 They are not protective against cancer but just expend their energy in division.

-Risk factors for non-Hodgkin's lymphoma include having a weakened immune system, suffering from certain infections, such a HIV infection, Epstein Barr viral infection, Helicobacter pylori infection (a gut disease), hepatitis C and human T-cell leukemia virus or HTLV1 virus.
-Some of these infections also contribute to leukemia.
+Risk factors for non-Hodgkin's lymphoma include having a weakened immune system, suffering from certain infections, such a HIV infection, Epstein Barr viral infection, Helicobacter pylori infection (a gut disease), hepatitis C and human T-cell leukaemia virus or HTLV1 virus.
+Some of these infections also contribute to leukaemia.
 Non-Hodgkin's lymphoma tends to occur in people over the age of 60 but can happen when the individual is as young as 20.
 There may be a risk factor between obesity and non-Hodgkin's lymphoma.
 People who work with chemicals, such as herbicides, are at greater risk of developing the disease.

 Symptoms of non-Hodgkin's lymphoma include unexplained weight loss and fatigue, swollen yet painless lymph nodes, fever and night sweats, chest pain or difficulty breathing and pain in the abdomen.